 Burgess Hill is situated in Mid Sussex District Council.
 Council tax bands in 2019 are as follows:

 Some conveyancing solicitors in Burgess Hill carry out the conveyancing on an hourly basis others work on a fixed fee.

-Our panel of property lawyers work on a fixed fee basis, with no additional fees hidden in the small print.
+Your property lawyer will work on a fixed fee basis, with no additional fees hidden in the small print.
 Your quote will set out what you will pay when your home sale or purchase completes.